What Does Optimistic Mean?

 It is important to be a balanced optimist, using common sense, not just telling yourself that nothing bad can ever happen and closing your eyes to reality.
-Doing so, can lead to being impractical, making poor decisions, and letting people ridicule or take advantage of you.
+Doing so, can lead to being impractical, making poor decisions, and letting people ridicule you or take advantage of you.

 A balanced optimist looks at reality, acknowledge the difficulties and obstacles, but is not discouraged by them.
 A balanced optimist can see the good and the bad, but at the same time, expects success, and puts forth effort to make things turn out well.